Sick of long waiting lists for advocacy? Get help now.

 Reasonable Adjustments

-Supports the school must provide so your child can learn and participate equally.
-This includes communication supports, sensory adjustments, break cards, curriculum tweaks, and environmental changes.
-Schools must show evidence that adjustments were attempted before discipline decisions.
+Supports the school must provide so your child can learn and participate equally — including sensory supports, communication aids, break cards, modified tasks, and environmental changes.

 Student Support Group (SSG)

-A collaborative meeting between parents, school staff, and allied professionals.
-You can request an SSG at any time — the school must respond.
-It sets goals, adjustments, responsibilities, and follow-up timelines.
+A collaborative team meeting between the school, parents and professionals.
+You can request an SSG at any time.
+Schools must respond and include parents in all key planning decisions.

 Behaviour Support Plan (BSP)

-A written plan describing triggers, supports, strategies, and adult responses.
-Required when behaviour affects learning or safety.
-Parents should receive a copy and be involved in updating it.
+A written plan outlining triggers, supports, adult responses, and monitoring.
+Required when behaviour affects safety or learning.
+Parents must be involved in updates.

 Inclusion Duty

-Under the Disability Discrimination Act and the Disability Standards for Education, schools must take reasonable steps to remove barriers and provide inclusive access.
-This is a legal obligation — not optional.
+Under the Disability Standards for Education, schools must take reasonable steps to ensure equal access.
+This duty applies to learning, participation, behaviour, and wellbeing.

 Parent Participation Rights

-Parents have the right to attend meetings, request records, ask for clarification, and participate in decisions affecting their child.
-Schools must involve parents in key planning and discipline stages.
+Parents have the right to attend meetings, ask questions, provide information, request records, and participate in decisions that affect their child’s education.

 Suspension Requirements